Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  Pseudocode example:
 ```
-Xstart = 8.0
+Xm_start = 8.0
-Xstep = -0.5
+Xm_step = -0.5

-Xacc = Xstart
+Xm_acc = Xm_start
 For Y = 1 to 10
-  do_something_with(Y, Xacc)
+  do_something_with(Y, Xm_acc)
-  Xacc = Xacc + Xstep
+  Xm_acc = Xm_acc + Xm_step
 Next Y

 // Values of Y      { 1,   2,   3,   4,   5,   6,   7,   8,   9,  10}
-// Values of Xacc { 8.0, 7.5, 7.0, 6.5, 6.0, 5.5, 5.0, 4.5, 4.0, 3.5}
+// Values of Xm_acc { 8.0, 7.5, 7.0, 6.5, 6.0, 5.5, 5.0, 4.5, 4.0, 3.5}
 ```
+### Why use DDA?
+ DDA was used because not all math operations complete in the same amount of time.
+In this case we are comparing repeated additions to an accumulator, versus multiply then divide operations.
+ Addition requires significantly less circuitry than division.
+Division also requires multiple clocks whereas addition can complete in one clock.
+Multiplication is somewhere inbetween, but any multiplication that can be avoided helps speed.

+ In other words, dividing (deltax / deltay) once before a loop to determine a step value and then adding that step value, is going to be faster than multiplying and dividing at every single step within the loop.

+ Sneakily, many of the earliest PC graphics accelerators left the division calculation up the main system CPU as part of the driver library.
+The driver then fed these DDA values over to the Graphics Accelerator in a large block move.
 ### Pre-stepping
- Y is a floating point value but pixels are evenly spaced at integers.
+ vertexAy is a floating point value but pixels are evenly spaced at integers.
+It is not okay to just round vertex coordinates to the nearest screen pixel integer, as in motion this causes vertex wobbling and unsightly seams between adjacent triangles.

  The start value of Y at point A is pre-stepped ahead to the next highest integer pixel row using the ceiling (round up) function.
-To ensure that the sampling is visually correct, the X major, X minor, and vertex attributes (U, V, R, G, B, etc.) are also pre-stepped forward by the same amount.
 This prestep of Y also factors in the clipping window so that the DDA accumulators are correctly advanced to the top row of the clipping region.

-### Why use DDA?
- DDA was used because not all math operations complete in the same amount of time.
-Dividing once before a loop to determine a step value and then adding that step value, is going to be faster than mutiplying and dividing at every single step within the loop.

- Addition requires significantly less circuitry than division.
-Division requires multiple clocks whereas addition can complete in one clock.
-Sneakily, many of the earliest PC graphics accelerators left this initial division calculation up the main system CPU as part of the driver library.
+To ensure that the sampling is visually correct, the X major, X minor, and vertex attributes (U, V, R, G, B, etc.) are also pre-stepped forward by the same Y delta using linear interpolation.

 ## Projection
 ### Core Concept